williamdemeo/Math165-Spring2015/README.md

 the tests and quizzes in this class.

 The **online homework will account for 20% of the course grade** and will be assigned about once or twice per week.

 All homework for this course will be done online with the [MyLabsPlus][] (MLP) system.
 (More info on MLP below.)
+The problems assigned and the due dates will be clearly indicated on the MyLabslast website, so students must login frequently and check for newly assigned homework.
+(The last assignment will be due during the last week of the semester, also known as "dead week.")

 **Late homework will not be accepted or graded.**